Renewable energy means energy generated from sources that are not exhaustible, and include wave, wind, solar and geothermal power.

 As the renewable energy industry both on land and in the marine sector has grown over the last few years, the demand for archaeological investigations and assessments have also increased.

-Maritime Archaeology Ltd. has over the years worked on a number of large-scale offshore and terrestrial projects within the renewable energy sector.
+Maritime Archaeology Ltd continues to work on a number of large-scale offshore and terrestrial projects within the renewable energy sector from pre-application through to post-construction.
 We always aim to work to your schedules to ensure minimum disruption to site development.

 We can provide a package of services that will meet the archaeological demands of your projects, including: